Stability Ball Hyperextension exercise demonstration image

 How to Perform

-4. Extend your torso until your body forms a straight line from head to heel.
+2. Extend spine until body forms straight line from head to heels.

 Coaching Tips